Posted on Wednesday, November 24, 2010

 Although the two styles of Portuguese are mutually intelligible, pronunciation varies.
 Brazilian Portuguese, for instance, is often noted for its more open pronunciation of vowels.

 Vocabulary differences are also evident in the Portuguese spoken in Brazil and Portugal.
-As is the case with Spanish language differences found between Europe and Latin America, this is largely due to geography contributing to diverse influences.
+As is the case with Spanish language differences found between Europe and Latin America, this is largely due to geography, which contributes to diverse influences.

 For instance, the word for “pineapple” in European Portuguese is “ananas,” similar to other European languages: German “Ananas,” French “ananas” and even the Hungarian “ananasz.”
 In Brazil, on the other hand, the Portuguese word for pineapple is quite different: “abacaxi.”
 The Brazilian Portuguese in this case was heavily influenced by native Amerindian languages of the region.

 Spelling Differences and Steps Toward Uniformity